Ambalangoda: History

 Owing to the abundance of cinnamon in its hinterlands, Ambalangoda was the site of a Dutch East India Company outpost in the 18th century.
-Consisting of a rest-house (now demolished) and a court building on a small bluff overlooking the beach, it served as the residence for the local Dutch magistrate and dignitaries traveling to Galle and Colombo.
+Consisting of a resthouse (now demolished) and a court building on a small bluff overlooking the beach, it served as the residence for the local Dutch magistrate and dignitaries traveling to Galle and Colombo.
 British Military Governor Frederick North is reported to have spent a night at the rest house during his tour around Ceylon in 1803.
-Simon Casie Chitty, in his Ceylon Gazetteer in 1833, gives the following account;
+Simon Casie Chitty, in his Ceylon Gazetteer in 1833, gives the following account.